 How to travel the Great Ocean Road

+This is a road trip, so you’re going to need a car.
 The best way to experience all the amazing things to do on the Great Ocean Road is to drive yourself.
-This way you can go at your own pace, stopping whenever you want (and you’ll stop a lot along the way – there are so many photo opportunities!).
-This article assumes that you’re self driving this fantastic road trip.
+You can go at your own pace, stopping whenever you want.

-If you’re visiting Melbourne, you can rent a car at the airport when you fly in or there are several rental companies with pick-up locations throughout the city.
-I like checking out both Rentalcars and Discover Cars to compare the different car companies’ pricing and vehicles.
+If you’re visiting Melbourne and don’t have your own wheels, you can rent a car at the airport or in the city.
+Check out Discover Cars to compare the different car companies’ pricing and vehicles.
 The Great Ocean Road is a good, smooth road, with plenty of signage and no potholes.
 No need for a 4WD – a small, compact car will be just fine.

 Great Ocean Road driving and travel tips

-If this is your first time visiting the Great Ocean Road (and maybe your first time driving in Australia), here are a few travel tips to keep in mind:
+If this is your first time visiting the Great Ocean Road, here are a few travel tips to keep in mind:

 - Don’t forget that we drive on the left-hand side of the road in Australia!
 There are plenty of signs along the Great Ocean Road to remind you.

-- Avoid driving at nighttime because of animals.
-Kangaroos, wallabies and wombats tend to come out at dawn and dusk and you’ll see quite a bit of roadkill along the side of the road.
+- Avoid driving at nighttime.
+Kangaroos, wallabies and wombats tend to come out at dawn and dusk and you’ll sadly see quite a bit of roadkill along the side of the road.

 - Book accommodation well in advance during peak holiday periods, especially summer (December and January) when school’s out and hotels and caravan parks fill up quickly.
 Campsites on the Great Ocean Road also book up in advance.